47tibo/jArgon/README.md

 ## jArgon(selector)

 ###jArgon initializer
-Query document's elements on a CSS selector chain and return a jArgon instance which wraps matching elements.
+Use cases:
-*Based on a "document only bottom-up algorithm"*
+   * Query document's elements on a CSS selector chain and return a jArgon instance which wraps matching elements. *Based on a "document only bottom-up algorithm"*
-Or, wrap a single HTMLElement or a NodeList into a jargon instance.
+   * Wrap a single HTMLElement or a NodeList into a jArgon instance.

-If the selector mismatch or if the element unvalid, an empty jArgon object is returned.
+If the selector mismatch or if the element is unvalid, an empty jArgon object is returned.
 ```javascript
 var jargonObj;
 // a valid selector chain: